Dolphin Reef (film): Development

 The heroes of these films are the cinematographers who are out in the field.

 — Producer Roy Conli in an interview with Collider.

 Owen Wilson was slated to be the original narrator, before the job went to Natalie Portman.
 Disneynature had invited her to a screening of one of their previous projects, back when Portman was living in Paris, and she brought her child along for the viewing.
 At the event, she expressed a desire to voice one of their documentaries in the future.
 In her 20s, she learned to scuba dive with dolphins (off the coast of Eilat, Israel, situated on the Red Sea) and was excited to join the cast.
-Keith Scholey is the director, who also directed Disneynature's Bears, and Roy Conli is its producer.
+Keith Scholey is the director, who also directed Disneynature's African Cats (2011) and Bears (2014), and Roy Conli is its producer.

 It required research to find a dolphin pod that would allow humans to film.
 The featured pod is in the Red Sea.